JCarr124/zip-code-checker/README.md

 # zip-code-checker
-A simple page that returns whether a zip code is in a list of zip codes
+A simple page that returns whether a zip code is in a list of zip codes for BCC charity tracker.